darkfeline/mir.monads/doc/index.rst

 mir.monads documentation
 ========================

-mir.monads is a simple, but rigorous implementation of monads in Python.
+mir.monads is a simple but rigorous implementation of monads in Python.

 Monads